-- 6. When flooding overtops ports, there is large area of inland inundation because ports are typically built in flat, low-lying areas (EPA 2008b).
-Options for protection include, but are not limited to, elevating facilities, filling land, and/or installing shoreline protection structures.
-Each of these options would need to be analyzed on a case-by-case basis.
+- 6. When flooding overtops ports, there is large area of inland inundation because ports are typically built in flat, low-lying areas (EPA 2008).
+Options for protection include, but are not limited to elevating facilities, filling land and/or installing shoreline protection structures.
+Each of these options would need to be analyzed on a case by case basis.
+The amount of fill required to combat such inundation would therefore be very large.
 Aggregate supply (sand and gravel) for armoring and fill is limited in Rhode Island due to municipal policies on sand and gravel mining and lack of publicly or privately owned land alternatives. - 7.
-Increased sea level will reduce overhead clearance between the superstructure of ships and bridges in Narragansett and Mount Hope Bays, thereby limiting operations. - 8.
+Increased sea level will reduce overhead clearance between the superstructure of ships and bridges while boating through Narragansett and Mount Hope Bays, thereby limiting operations.- - 8.
 A corresponding potential positive impact of sea level rise may be increased navigability of waterways and a decreased need for dredging to accommodate larger-draft vessels (TRB 2008).
-This could positively benefit ships that pass through the Ocean SAMP area due to currently significant demands for dredging in several parts of Narragansett and Mount Hope Bays.
+This could positively benefitimpact ships that pass through the Ocean SAMP area due to currently significant demands for dredging in several parts of Narragansett and Mount HopeBuzzards Bays (TRB 2008).
 Increased ease of navigability may also lead to an increase in shipping of goods to and from Rhode Island ports (TRB 2008).

-340.1.4.
-Increasing Storm Intensity
+340.1.4 Increasing Storm Intensity

 1. Increased storm intensity can affect sediment movements due to increased wave heights, causing changes in erosion and accretion patterns.
-Differing sediment movements can affect needs for dredging, preferred shipping routes, and port operations (EPA 2008b).
+Differing sediment movements can affect needs for dredging, preferred shipping routes and port operations (EPA 2008).

-Flooding and Storm Damage to R.I.
-Ports and Harbors
+Flooding and Storm Damage to RI Ports and Harbors

 Providence: Providence's vulnerability to flooding stems from two main geographic features: its location at the head of Narragansett Bay and its low elevation downtown and along the port.
-During the Hurricane of 1938, Providence experienced a storm surge of more than 15 feet above mean tide level (MTL), with waves measuring 10 feet above the surge level.
+During the Hurricane of 1938, Providence experienced a storm surge of more than 15 feet above MTL, with waves measuring 10 feet above the surge level.
 The hurricane flood waters inundated the city, damaged buildings and other infrastructure, and demolished the wharves of the inner harbor.
-Damage amounted to \$16.3 million, equivalent to about \$225 million in 2000 dollars (Providence 2000).
+Damage amounted to \$16.3 million, equivalent to about \$225 million in today's dollars.
 In 1954, the downtown area was flooded by 12 feet of water (Vallee and Dion 1996).
-Damage is estimated to have been \$25.1 million, about \$134 million in 2000 dollars (Providence 2000).
+Damage is estimated to have been \$25.1 million, about \$134 million in today's dollars (Providence 2000).

-East Providence - The worst coastal flooding in East Providence occurred in the 1938 and 1954 hurricanes, severely impacting the city's waterfront infrastructure.
+East Providence - The worst coastal flooding in East Providence occurred in the 1938 and 1954 hurricanes, severely impacting the City's waterfront infrastructure.
 On two occasions the dock of the Gulf Oil Corporation was completely destroyed along with the connecting railroad.
 Large ships in the Providence River were torn from their moorings and tossed onto shore.
 For several days, debris blocked roads, railways, and waterways, creating hazardous conditions that hampered emergency and repair crews.
 Residential structures located along the waterfront were severely damaged or destroyed, while homes inland along the rivers were flooded (East Providence 2002).